RackHD/docs/docs/rackhd/workflow_progress_notification.rst

 * Progress timer timeout for an active long-run task.

   Some tasks don't have milestones but progress information is continuous and can be got all the time.
-In this case a repeating timer with fixed interval is set.
-Progress message will be retrieved and sent each time the timer is timeout.
+In this case progress messages is generated with fixed interval.

 Progress Message Payload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~